Pain Management in Chronic Prostatitis / CPPS

 We want to emphasize that you first need to try a variety of other avenues before resorting to this option.
 See our forum for tips.
 Also be sure to read our pain management FAQ.

-The best drug for pain management for chronic pelvic pain is Ultram (Tramadol), which is not as addictive as opioids and does not trigger mast cells to the extent other opioids do.
+The best drug for pain management for chronic pelvic pain is Ultram (Tramadol), which is not as addictive as most opioids and does not trigger mast cells to the extent other opioids do.

 Here’s a positive experience with pain management: